ServiceStackApps/typescript-redux/README.md

 ## [Example 9 - Real-time Networked Time Traveller](https://github.com/ServiceStackApps/typescript-redux/tree/master/src/TypeScriptRedux/src/example09)

-Loading Redux Snapshots in the previous example provides a good example of the benefit of the data architecture that Redux promotes utilizing simple actions to transition between immutable states.
+Loading Redux Snapshots as seen in the previous example illustrates some of the natural capabilities available when adopting a data-flow architecture like Redux - utilizing simple actions for transitioning between immutable states.

 ### Saving and Restoring App State

-One large benefit of this approach we've yet to explore from both state and actions using plain JavaScript objects is how they're naturally serializable.
+A major benefit of maintaining both state and actions in plain JavaScript objects we've yet to explore is how they're naturally serializable.
 The obvious benefit is that the entire Application state can be trivially saved and restored from localStorage, maintaining a user's session across multiple browser restarts:

 ```javascript
 //Save App State